Wondering about wood similar to Walnut? You’re in the right place!

 Walnut is known for its brownish chocolate color.
-There are many types of wood that can give you this look without the high price tag that comes with purchasing genuine walnut.
+Many types of wood can give you this look without the high price tag of purchasing genuine walnut.

-You’ll need to spend some time considering what type of stain and finish you’d like for your chosen type of wood before deciding which product you want to use.
+You’ll need to consider what type of stain and finish you’d like for your chosen type of wood before deciding which product you want to use.

 Aesthetically speaking, the most similar wood to walnut is acacia.
-However, keep in mind, acacia wood is more luxurious and has a more exotic wood grain than walnut.
+However, remember that acacia wood is more luxurious and has a more exotic wood grain than walnut.

 Walnut Wood Durability

-The durability of wood is something you should also consider when making your purchase.
+You should also consider wood’s durability when making your purchase.
 Some woods are more durable than others, so it is important that you fully understand the difference in terms of how each type will hold up over time before choosing one for your home.

-Acacia wood durability measures in at 1,260 on the Janka hardness scale.
+Acacia wood durability measures even harder at 1,260 on the Janka hardness scale.
 Thus, it’s comparable to walnut.

 Wood Similar to Walnut FAQ